vinicius0197/fs-challenge-novatics/README.md

 _Estatisticas_ shows a Pie Chart with information about how many kudos each member has received.

+**obs**: In case you drop the database while logged in, you may want to clear the cache of your browser to erase any invalid JWT tokens that you may have stored at `localStorage`.

 ### API

 The Rails API allows users to create and receive kudos, and it also implements a very simple authentication mechanism